matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 	  RcppArmadillo,
 	  BH

-Thus, for me, my `DESCRIPTION` file now looks like this:
+Thus, for me, the last lines of my `DESCRIPTION` file now look like this:

 	Imports:
 	  Rcpp,